-As with Curatoderm, you should not smoke while using Dovonex and should keep away from naked flames when using it.
+You should not smoke while using Dovonex and should keep away from naked flames when using it.
 Fabric (clothing, bedding, dressings etc) that has been in contact with Dovonex burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it.